 Knoxville Delayed Diagnosis Attorney

 A proper and timely diagnosis is essential to receiving adequate medical care.
 When doctors make a delayed diagnosis, they can permanently injure their patients by depriving them of life-saving treatment before a medical condition becomes too advanced.
-The Knoxville delayed diagnosis attorneys at Brezina Law can help you with a claim for compensation if a delayed diagnosis has injured you.
+The Knoxville delayed diagnosis attorneys at Atkins Brezina, PLLC can help you with a claim for compensation if a delayed diagnosis has injured you.
 Contact us today.

 How Delayed Diagnosis Injures a Patient